wesleykruger/payment-plan/README.md

-# Payment Plan Demo
+# Payment Plan Demo - AngularJS

 ## Getting Started

-All you need to do is to clone this repository,
+All you need to do is to clone this repository and then install the necessary npm packages.

 Run npm start and the app will be available on port 5000.